native-dialog-rs/native-dialog-rs/README.md

 Turn on crate features or embed manifests into the `.exe` to enable visual styling and dpi awareness for your program.
 Check out [examples/windows_manifest](examples/windows_manifest) and [examples/windows_features](examples/windows_features) for example.

 #### Linux/BSD dependencies

-The implementation for Linux and BSD requires either Zenity or Kdialog or YAD being installed; otherwise the `MissingDep` error will occur.
+The implementation for Linux and BSD requires either [Zenity](https://gitlab.gnome.org/GNOME/zenity), [KDialog](https://invent.kde.org/utilities/kdialog), or [YAD](https://github.com/v1cont/yad) being installed; otherwise the `MissingDep` error will be returned.